 Time Lecture Notes Teaching Tips 1 min Medical and Mental Health Interventions Why is this relevant to investigations?
 If victims don't have medical/mental health care, they can't cooperate in the investigation.
 Additionally, your knowledge of what types of care should be provided and your follow-up on this with the victim will build trust.
-Medical and Mental Health Interventions 1 min Module 5: Objectives Module 5: Objectives 1.
-Understand the PREA Standards applicable to Medical and Mental Health Care practitioners involved in the investigative process Medical Exam Process Medical Exam Process 2.
-Describe the Forensic Medical Exam Process 3.
-Explain the Role of Victim Advocates Provide participants with a full copy of the PREA standards appropriate to the population of their agency.
+Medical and Mental Health Interventions 1 min Training Objectives Module 5: Objectives 1.
+Understand the PREA Standards applicable to Standards applicable to Medical and Mental Health Care practitioners involved in the object of the Forensic Medical Exam Process Medical Exam Process 3: Explain the Role of Victim Advocates Provide participants with a full copy of the PREA standards appropriate to the population of their agency.
 State that you will only be going over select standards, but you encourage them to review the full set of standards at their convenience.
 Note that this module does not address all the PREA Standards.
 It only addresses those standards addressing the role of medical and mental health staff in investigations.